 The city that earned the highest average score was ranked “Best” (No. 1), while the city with the lowest was ranked “Worst” (No. 200).
 (Note: The “Worst” among individual factors may not be No. 200 due to ties among cities.)

 American Herbalists Guild, Covenant of Unitarian Universalist Pagans, Facebook, Find a Grave, Findastrologer.com, Gemstone Well, Meetup, Herbalists Without Borders, Thumbtack, and Yelp

 Final thoughts: Enchanted by pop culture

-Witches have cast a spell on us, and it’s easy to see through the lens of pop culture.
-From “Macbeth” to “American Horror Story,” we’ve remained bewitched by their magic throughout the ages.
+We’re under a spell, and it’s easy to see through the lens of pop culture.
+From “Macbeth” to “American Horror Story,” we’ve remained bewitched by their magick throughout the ages.

-There are plenty of ways to find magic in your day-to-day life, whether by casting spells alongside Hermione, talking to our cats like Sabrina, or just singing along with Elphaba.
+There are plenty of ways to find magick in your day-to-day life, whether by casting spells alongside Hermione, talking to our cats like Sabrina, or just singing along with Elphaba.

-- Salem, Massachusetts: Possibly America’s most notable witchy city, Salem is home to many occult shops.
-Take a trip to the Witch House, Witch Museum, and Witch Dungeon Museum to learn more about this city’s magical history.
+Possibly America’s most notable witchy city, Salem is home to many occult shops.
+Take a trip to The Witch House, Witch Museum, and Witch Dungeon Museum to learn more about this city’s magical history.